m-labs/artiq/doc/manual/core_device.rst

 The selected option can be observed in the core device boot logs and accessed using ``artiq_coremgmt config`` with key ``rtio_clock``.

 As of ARTIQ 8, it is now possible for Kasli and Kasli-SoC configurations to enable WRPLL -- a clock recovery method using `DDMTD <http://white-rabbit.web.cern.ch/documents/DDMTD_for_Sub-ns_Synchronization.pdf>`_ and Si549 oscillators -- both to lock the main RTIO clock and (in DRTIO configurations) to lock satellites to master.
 This is set by the ``enable_wrpll`` option in the JSON description file.
 Because WRPLL requires slightly different gateware and firmware, it is necessary to re-flash devices to enable or disable it in extant systems.
-If you would like to obtain the firmware for a different WRPLL setting through ``awfs_client``, write to the helpdesk@ email.
+If you would like to obtain the firmware for a different WRPLL setting through AFWS, write to the helpdesk@ email.

 If phase noise performance is the priority, it is recommended to use ``ext0_synth0_125to125`` over other ``ext0`` options, as this bypasses the (noisy) MMCM.